-On today’s date in 1967, then-Governor General Roland Michener declared the exhibition “officially closed.”
-Altogether, the exhibition hosted 50,306,648 guests; a total of 221,554 people visited that morning.
+On Oct.
+29, 1967, then-Governor General Roland Michener declared the exhibition “officially closed.”
+Altogether, the exhibition hosted 50,306,648 guests, with a total of 221,554 people visiting that morning.

 “Having lived 185 days to learn the world, Montréal has to, in a single day, learn to part from it,” said then-Mayor of Montréal Jean Drapeau.

-EXPO ’67 TOKENS
+EXPO 67 TOKENS

 In 1967, to mark the ongoing celebrations, several tokens were struck featuring the exhibition’s various pavilions – 90 in total – which represented the nations, corporations and industries of the world.

 Consisting of several white-roofed buildings surrounding a towering inverted pyramid made of metal, the Canada pavilion was the largest at Expo 67.
-The central structure – an inverted pyramid called Katimavik, which means “meeting place” in Inuktitut, the language of the Inuit – gave a crystalline effect that was symbolic of the minerals and metals of Canada.
+The central structure – an inverted pyramid called Katimavik, which means “meeting place” in Inuktitut, the language of the Inuit – gave a crystalline effect symbolic of the minerals and metals of Canada.

 The U.S. pavilion – a geodesic dome designed by Buckminster Fuller – was commemorated on a token with a weight of 18.8 grams and a diameter of 36.5 millimetres.
 The obverse features the Expo 67 logo atop the words “expo67 / MONTREAL / CANADA.”
 The reverse featured the geodesic dome with the words “PAVILLON DES ETATS UNIS” above and “UNITED STATES PAVILION” below.